 Contaminated groundwater has detrimental effects on human health.
 In areas where septic tank installation is not set up correctly, human waste may contaminate the water source.
 The waste may contain hepatitis-causing bacteria that may lead to irreversible damage to the liver.

-Also, it may cause dysentery, which leads to severe diarrhea, dehydration, and, in some cases, death.
-Additional health problems include poisoning that may be a result of the use of excessive pesticides and fertilizers or natural chemicals.
-The chemicals leach into water sources and poison them.
-Drinking water from such a source may lead to serious health effects.
+Also, it may cause dysentery, which leads to severe diarrhea, dehydration, and, in severe cases, death.
+Additional health problems include poisoning from excessive pesticides and fertilizers or natural chemicals.

-Therefore, the industries in the affected areas will have to outsource water from other regions, which may turn out to be expensive.
-In addition, they may be forced to close down due to the poor quality of water.
+Another effect is groundwater contamination leads to less stability in industries relying on it to produce their goods.
+That’s because the industries in the affected areas will have to outsource water from other regions, which may turn out to be expensive.
+In some cases, they may even be forced to close down due to poor water quality.

 1. Legislation